pandulapeter/beagle/README.md

 <img src="metadata/logo.png" width="20%" />

 **WARNING!
 The library is undergoing a complete rewrite with version 2.0.0.
 This is not yet ready for public use.
-Even this document contains references to unimplemented features.**

-**[Click here](https://github.com/pandulapeter/beagle/blob/master/metadata/README_DEPRECATED.md) to see the readme file for the stable version.**

-**If you're feeling adventurous, check out this [migration guide](https://github.com/pandulapeter/beagle/blob/master/metadata/MIGRATION_GUIDE.md).**
+[Click here](https://github.com/pandulapeter/beagle/blob/master/metadata/README_DEPRECATED.md) to see the readme file for the stable version.
+If you're feeling adventurous, check out this [migration guide](https://github.com/pandulapeter/beagle/blob/master/metadata/MIGRATION_GUIDE.md).**

 ## See it in action
 Clone this repository, pick a build variant and run the **app** configuration.
 It should look something like this: